Objectives and competences

 Intended learning outcomes - transferable/key skills and other attributes

-• communication skills (writting skills in written exam and writting and oral skills in oral presentation);
+• communication skills (written and oral skills in coursework and in oral exam)

 Readings